bobmonsour/11tybundle.dev/src/posts/11ty-bundle-11.md

 I will continue to list releases when they occur, though there are no new ones to report this issue.

-Funny things...since adding a [contact form](/contact/) to this site, I've received two inputs, both asking that I integrate a 3rd party service, one for using audio to read the blog posts aloud, and the second to replace Netlify forms with another service.
+Funny things...since adding a contact form to this site, I've received two inputs, both asking that I integrate a 3rd party service, one for using audio to read the blog posts aloud, and the second to replace Netlify forms with another service.
 I respectfully declined both.
+[UPDATE January 25, 2024:] I have since removed the contact form.

 Thanks for reading...and for taking [the survey](https://forms.gle/zFA4Jno1cfT8nt9J8).